-All trustees, local governors and members will have an enhanced DBS check without barred list information.
+All members, trustees, and local governors will have an enhanced DBS check without barred list information.

 They will have an enhanced DBS check with barred list information if working in regulated activity.

-The chair of the trust board will have their DBS check countersigned by the secretary of state.
+The chair of the board will have their DBS check countersigned by the secretary of state.

-All proprietors, trustees, local governors and members will also have the following checks:
+All members, trustees, and local governors will also have the following checks:

-- A section 128 check (to check prohibition on participation in management under section 128 of the Education and Skills Act 2008). - Identity - Right to work in the UK - Other checks deemed necessary if they have lived or worked outside the UK
+- A section 128 check (to check prohibition on participation in management under section 128 of the Education and Skills Act 2008).
+Section 128 checks are only required for local governors if they have retained or been delegated any management responsibilities. - Identity - · Other checks deemed necessary if they have lived or worked outside the UK